-17.7.1 The Director of Finance shall advise the Board and, with its approval, shall ensure that appropriate banking services are available to this Body as corporate trustee.
+17.7.1 The Chief Finance Officer shall advise the Board and, with its approval, shall ensure that appropriate banking services are available to this Body as corporate trustee.
 These bank accounts should permit the separate identification of liquid funds to each trust where this is deemed necessary by the Charity Commission.